alsash110/comm-2216-obs/docs/users/users.md

 **7.** Enter the following sudo command to verify that the new user has sudo privileges.

->**Note**: You will be asked for your password the very first time you run a sudo command in a session.
-Enter your current password when prompted.
+>**Note**: The very first time you run a sudo command in a session, a password prompt will show up.
+Enter your current users password when prompted.

 >```
 >sudo ls -la /root
 >```

->You should see the a list of contents that are normally accessible only by the root user if you correctly assigned the new user to the sudo group.
+>You can see the a list of contents that are normally accessible only by the root user once you assign the new user to the sudo group.

 >![Screen shot of root directory](https://github.com/dl90/linux-basics/blob/gh-pages/docs/images/users/sudo-ss.png?raw=true "Root directory contents")
 <br />
 <br />

-You now have successfully created a new user and assigned sudo privileges to that user account once you are able to use the `sudo` command to display the list of contents at the root.
+Once you are able to use the `sudo` command to display the list of contents at the root, the user belongs to the sudo group.

 You may also find use for creating multiple new user accounts on your system for testing purposes or to have a clean slate to create or modify files in that account.